geocoder-php/geocoder-js/README.md

 The result of a query is a `Geocoded` object which maps the following common information:
 - Coordinates (latitute and longitude)
-- Bounds (south, west, north, east)
+- Bounds (latitude1, longitude1, latitude2, longitude2)
 - Formatted address
 - Address details: street number, street name, (sub) locality, postal code, region, administration levels, country (with its code)
 - Time zone